spaaacy/ap-lanes/README.md

 # APU Rideshare

-An GRAB-like ridesharing application for APU using the Flutter framework.
+An UBER-like ridesharing application for APU using the Flutter framework.

 ## App Flow